Essex Police: Hi-Tech Crime Unit

 The Hi-Tech Crime Unit deals with computer crime and the use of computers in committing crimes.
 Offences may include harassment, theft, hacking, phone phreaking (making telephone calls which are then charged to another person's bill) and child pornography.

 Many of these are new crimes, which have only appeared since the widespread availability of computers and the Internet.
 The Hi-Tech Crime Unit is a relatively new addition to policing in Essex and forms part of a national network of agencies fighting against computer crime, headed by the National Hi-Tech Crime Unit based in London Docklands.

 Essex Police's Hi-Tech Crime Unit works closely with other network investigators and law enforcement agencies.
 Although it has been in existence only a short time, the unit has already seen significant results.
 Part of the work of the unit involves seizing computer-related evidence and using forensic methodology software.
 Officers have the ability to interrogate the seized computer, even when information has been deleted, and rebuild it to find out what was done and how.
 The unit also assists police officers in computer-related cases, particularly with conducting interviews or producing technical statements, and produces evidence for court.

-The unit is staffed by internationally trained computer specialists, who keep up-to-date with the latest changes in technology and software.
-They are also able to advise businesses of the danger of computer crime, particularly in e-commerce.
+The unit is staffed by trained computer specialists, and advise businesses of the dangers of computer crime, particularly in e-commerce.